How Long Does a Website Last?

 Here we have a person who has missed the mark and ended up on the wrong side of the development target.
 Instead of getting strategic with their website and developing something that performs and converts, they have chased another trend.
 They usually come to us and say, “I saw this on another website and want to do it on mine.”
 The flaw in this approach is, what if the trend doesn’t benefit your business?
 What if it’s a short trend like Parallax?
 When Parallax first came out, people flocked to it and, as usual, overdid it on their websites.
 Years later, we see Parallax used, but in a much smaller percentage.

-Instead of copying something cool you see on another website, learn if that functionality would benefit your business.
+Instead of copying something cool you see done by another business, learn if that functionality would benefit your business.

 Everything communicates: This person chases trends and starts to change the website less than three months after launch because they saw something new.